 The Portfolio is the most important part of your support documentation.
-This is where you will upload between 3 and 5 examples of your work.
+This is where you will upload between 3 and 5 examples, up to about 3-4 minutes of your work.
 For each example, there is space to give the title, duration, program / production note, information on sources and processes, and your intention in creating the work, eg, for a video, for coursework, for the portfolio etc.